 For the past year and a half, San Francisco’s family-owned Marcus Books has been fighting eviction.
 The store has been located in the city’s historically African-American Fillmore district since 1960 and has been in its current location, in the storefront of the Johnson family-owned Victorian home, since 1981, making it the oldest black-owned bookstore in the country.
-But this week, the Johnsons were locked out of their store -- and their home -- by the building’s new landlords.
+But this week, the Johnsons were locked out of their store – and their home – by the building’s new landlords.

 In a letter to supporters, bookstore owners Tamiko, Greg and Karen Johnson wrote the following explaining the family’s plight:

-Marcus Books missed a couple of rent payments (not such a rare thing considering that at the same time the largest US banks and even our government asked taxpayers to give them hundreds of billions of dollars of assistance).
+It was difficult to know what to tell you about our struggle to stay in our building, its winding path of lawyers and judges and protests and promises, hopes and gravities made it difficult to report our status on a curved road.
+But the current property owner has changed the locks to the door of 1712 Fillmore Street.Marcus Books missed a couple of rent payments (not such a rare thing considering that at the same time the largest US banks and even our government asked taxpayers to give them hundreds of billions of dollars of assistance).
 However, the mortgage holder, PLM Lender, foreclosed on the building that housed Marcus Books of San Francisco since 1981.
 It was sold to the Sweis family (realtors and owners of Royal Taxi in San Francisco).
 The Johnson family (co-owners of Marcus Books of San Francisco) has been trying to buy the building back for a year and half.
 The Sweis’ bought this building in a bankruptcy “auction” (apparently, they were the only bidder) for $1.6 million.
 The Johnsons offered $1.8 million; the Sweis set their price at $3.20 million, hoping to double their purchase price after a few months ownership.
 After some public outrage resulting in public protests against the Sweis, a negotiation brought their asking price down to $2.6 million, adding a million dollar profit to their purchase without adding any improvements to the property and adding a stipulation that the entire $2.6 million be raised within 90 days.

 Marcus Books supporters, including the local chapter of the NAACP; ACCE (Alliance of Californians for Community Empowerment; Japantown activists; Westside Community Services; Julian Davis, our fearless legal council; Carlos Levexier’s “Keep It Lit” campaign committee; local literary community including writers and other bookstores; people from all over the world: friends, family, customers, churches and unions took a stand against the bulldozing of community.
 Individuals, unions, and churches donated $25,000.
 The Community Land Trust of San Francisco garnered loan pledges of $200,000 and Westside Community Services offered a loan of $1.60 million.
 Though by any standards that would have been more than enough for a down payment, the Sweiss’ refused the $1.85 million start and filed for eviction.